dstodev/palworld-server/README.md

               still running)
   - `CTRL+C` while awaiting log text to stop awaiting & resume navigation
   - `Q` while navigating to exit logfile

+## Permissions

+Server files are owned by `server-user`:`server-group`.
+Running `./script/start-server.sh --update` will attempt to set up this user and group if they do not exist, and will additionally add the current user running the script to the `server-group` group.

+Changes to the host user's groups will not take effect until e.g. the user logs out and back in again.